motifaithed/regal-credit-backend-exam/README.md

 ### METHOD: POST
 ## http://localhost:3002/color-animal/add

-1. Send request to the endpoint above to add objects with animal and color property to the backend data.
+1. Send request to the endpoint above to add a list of tuples of colors and animals to the  backend data.
 You can send a request body in two form, one array for multiple addition, or just an object for single addition.

 Ex.
 For multiple addition